mozilla/hawk/README.md

 ### Where can I find **Hawk** implementations in other languages?

-At this time, **Hawk** is only implemented in JavaScript as a node.js module.
-Check this space for future support of other languages (and such contributions are always welcome).
+**Hawk** is only officially implemented in JavaScript as a node.js module.
+However, others are actively porting it to other platforms.
+There is already a [PHP](https://github.com/alexbilbie/PHP-Hawk), [.NET](https://github.com/pcibraro/hawknet), and [JAVA](https://github.com/wealdtech/hawk) libraries available.
+The full list is maintained [here](https://github.com/hueniverse/hawk/issues?labels=port).
+Please add an issue is you are working on another port.
+A cross-platform test-suite is in the works.

 ### Why isn't the algorithm part of the challenge or dynamically negotiated?